Personalisation: Dynamic content, merge fields, and more

 You can use query strings to pull in data to pages, form fields, and class attributes.

-Important: If pulling data from the Raisely CRM to use on pages, the user must be logged in for it to work.
+Important: If pulling data from the Raisely Supporter Management Tool to use on pages, the user must be logged in for it to work.
 Otherwise, there is no reference point for the merge field to pull the data from.

 Simple Examples